 - It costs us $1.17 for the convenience of processing a $30 event admission payment through Paypal.
 This may not sound like much, but it can add up.

-- The game often purchases costuming and props, such as tavern lighting, coinage, and walkie talkies for plot, to improve production values and make a more immersive experience.
+- The game often purchases costuming and props, such as tavern lighting, coinage, and costuming, to improve production values and make a more immersive experience.